 Will banks extend the repayment holiday?

-Banks have extended mortgage freezes for an additional four months (10 months in total) for customers who genuinely need some more time.
+Banks had originally extended mortgage freezes in 2020 for an additional four months (10 months in total) for customers who genuinely needed some more time.
+That has now expired.

 Lenders may call you during the repayment holiday, this is nothing to be alarmed about, as they’re doing this to check in to see how you are going, and discuss extending or ending the repayment deferral depending on your situation.

 What documents will I require to refinance after a repayment holiday?

 Aside from the usual home loan documents required when refinancing, such as identification, bank statements and payslips/tax returns, banks may also require you to explain why you were on a repayment holiday.